objektwerks/cassandra/README.md

 Cassandra
 ---------
->The purpose of this project is to test Cassandra features.
+>The purpose of this project is to test Cassandra features using Scala 3.

 Homebrew
 --------